skijit/notes/programming/maxmsp/max-gotchas.md

     - ```comments``` is what shows up when you use the abstraction
     - ```hint``` shows up when you hover over the inlet from within the abstraction

+## Live Objects and Abstractions
+- You can't use any `live.*` objects (e.g. `live.object`, `live.path`, ...) in an abstraction, even if that abstraction is called by a M4L device.
+- They need to live in the amxd file
+- They can live in an encapsulation, though.

+## Search Path and Projects
+- Search Path is evaluated in the following order:
+    1. Folder of the most recently loaded patch
+    2. Anything in or under the Cycling 74 folder.
+        - This is also where the Max application runs from
+    3. There are two predefined folders (and their subfolders):
+        - patches
+        - examples
+    4. Any folders you have added via Options->File Preferences

+- Project Best Practices
+    -
+    - Create a project, this will create a folder named, 'WhateverProject', with a single file 'WhateverProject.maxproj' inside.
+- I think project search path doesn't work with m4l devices...

 ## Max 7 Projects
 - Helps you collect all the dependencies (patches, abstractions, javscript files, media files, data files, 3rd party externals, etc.) into a single place and allow you to find/link to them outside the typical Search Path mechanism in Max.
 Your project folder will be searched first!
 - Each M4L device is a project (when unfrozen, unpacks to a M4L Device Project folder) to help organize and manage it's dependencies.
 Freezing a device includes all project files/dependencies into  the device.
 [Details](https://docs.cycling74.com/max7/vignettes/projects_devices)